krbnite/krbnite.github.io/_in_progress/2019-03-28-Getting-Out-of-the-Hype.md

 # The Sales Pitch
 Do you know when pitching a "deep neural net" works really well?

+One example is when you're talking to a bunch of data science enthusiasts that are currently seeking out their first job.

+Another great place to pitch this might be on Twitter.

-When you're talking to a bunch of data science enthusiasts without jobs or experience is one example.
-Another one might be when the department head (say 3-4 notches above you on the totem pole) loves buzzwords.
+In the business world, it might work when casually discussing new, exciting things with the department head (say 3-4 notches above you on the totem pole) who is sincerely interested in all the buzzwords.
+Other members on your data science team might also share a lament session with how it would be awesome to do X, Y, and Z.

 Almost no one else will be nearly as excited.
-In fact, they'll want you to prove it.
+That is, the other departments, like marketing, advertising, or legal, who you are supposed to work with.
+For one, they likely think much less of you and data science than you expect.
+For example, they might think they know better and do not need your help.
+Fact is, pressure is on them to work with you and your team, and it might not be their choice to do so...
+But, the decisions about your work and the quality of your work will still be theirs.
+Expect to be questioned at every move before you build trust and common language...
+Expect them to disbelieve the hype...
+Expect to be reasonable, to listen, to understand where they are coming from...
+Expect to not push your own agenda on them!